 - Have you heard about Giving Tuesday?
-This is a national campaign to encourage everyone to donate to nonprofits on November 28th (after Black Friday and Cyber Monday).
+This is a national campaign to encourage everyone to donate to nonprofits on the Tuesday after Thanksgiving (after Black Friday and Cyber Monday).

-- The fabulous incentive prizes you can earn are calculated based on your individual fundraising total as of November 30th (except for the Petaluma Walk, now being held in December).
+- The fabulous incentive prizes you can earn are calculated based on your individual fundraising total as of November 30th.

 - Many people make year end gifts to nonprofits to increase their tax deductions.

 - The season of giving often inspires people to make a donation to support a worthy cause.

 What are your great ideas for making that last fundraising push?
 Share them in the comments section.